alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/muqolat/2020-09-22-tawhid-of-the-prophets.md

 - muqolat
 lang: en
 locale: en
-source: Majmu' Fatawa Shaykh Ibn Baz vol 3
+source: Majmu' Fatawa Shaykh Abdul-Aziz Ibn Baz vol 3
 summary: Allah (Praised and Exalted be He) sent His Honorable Messengers to guide people to know Him, to call them to Tawhid (belief in the Oneness of Allah) and sincere and pure dedication of 'Ibadah (worship) to Allah Alone.